Saturday, December 9 - Tuesday, December 19, 2017

 - The application for Winter Break 2017 trips is closed.

-- The application process for Spring Break 2018 trips will open at the end of November.
+- The application for the Spring Break 2018 trips are open until January 24th at 3:00pm.

 - The application for the Class of 2022 Summer San Jose Immersion will open in July 2018.